Ohio Security Deposit Law 2026: 30-Day Return, Interest & Double Damages

 File a small claims lawsuit: For deposits up to $6,000, tenants can file in small claims court

-Seek damages: If successful, tenants can recover the wrongfully withheld deposit plus court costs and attorney's fees
+Seek damages: If successful, tenants can recover the wrongfully withheld amount, statutory damages equal to that amount, and reasonable attorney's fees

 Report to local housing authorities: In some Ohio cities, housing code violations can be reported